drug-design/course/docs/chapters/synthesis-of-drugs.md

 #### WODCA

-WODCA (Workbench for the Organization of Data for Chemical Applications) was developed in 1995 by J. Gasteiger's group in Germany.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/wodca-bea506f4'><i class='fa fa-play' aria-hidden='true'></i></button>WODCA (Workbench for the Organization of Data for Chemical Applications) was developed in 1995 by J. Gasteiger's group in Germany.
 This software incorporated the EROS reaction generation program into the broader WODCA range of programs.
 It can assist the chemist in starting-material search or for retrosynthetic analyses for either single structures or combinatorial libraries.
 The program automatically performs similarity searches in catalogues of available chemicals, defines strategic bonds and undertakes searches in reaction databases.
 *[combinatorial libraries]: A combinatorial library is a set of compounds prepared by combinatorial chemical synthesis.
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.